Group Visit FAQs

 - hands-on workshops that are activity based and take place in our classroom

 Our School Programs page has program descriptions and fee information.
 All education programs are 45 minutes in duration.
 If booking multiple slots of the same program on the same day, we schedule each program for an hour to reflect a 45 minute program and the 15 minutes required between programs to clean up and re-set material.
 If booking different programs on the same day, one hour is scheduled between different themed programs for switch over.
 If you have any questions about our school programs, please contact Public Education at 785.864.4173.

-Do you offer anything for high school or adult groups?
+Do you offer anything for high school groups?

 What do school programs cost?